 - Contact us on 1300 655 307 to register your interest

-project based learning through the Drysdale LINK
+This course is delivered on campus and through project based learning through the Drysdale LINK.

 The Drysdale LINK operates as a host to a number of smaller business units run by the student teams that conceive, develop and implement a range of tourism and hospitality products and services including special events, cooperative marketing initiatives, publications and product development support.